Rotate claim signer key

 Operational runbook for rotating the autonomous EOA that signs claims on a compliance provider's claim-issuer identity.
 Rotation happens via addKey / removeKey on the identity and does not require any trusted issuers registry mutation.

 The claim signer key is the EOA DALP uses to sign and revoke provider-backed compliance claims.
 The issuer of record stays the provider's OnchainID identity contract.
-Rotate the signer by changing authorised keys on that identity, then align the provider record that tells DALP which signer wallet to use for new claim operations.
+You rotate the signer by changing authorised keys on that identity, then update the provider record that tells DALP which signer wallet to use for new claim operations.

 When to rotate